kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 ### Catalog of Supported Validation Rules & Associated IDL Tags
 A number of the rules in the below sections are not implemented but will be trivial to implement once we are are aligned on the right pattern/syntax for the given validator.
 Implementing a validator “just-in-time” means we don't add more without real fields using them.
 We estimate that in the limit we may have 30-40 validators, but today we have less than 10.

-The below rules are currently implemented or very similar to an existing validator in the [validation-gen prototype](prototype )
+The below rules are currently implemented or are very similar to an existing validator in the [validation-gen prototype](prototype )

 <table>
   <tr>